Aveek-Saha/MovieVue/README.md

 # Movie Vue

 Check out new movies and find out what's playing in theatres now on your phone.
+Built on Ionic using Vue.

+# Usage

+## Download

+# Build

+# Develop